bunop/bootstrap-tutorial/README.md

 Download [boostrap][getting-started] and place the content of the archive in this directory.
 Once extracted, the directory must be be something like this:

+Note: bootstrap3 files are now tracked in git: no need to donwload an outdated bootstrap version

 ```
 .
 ├── css